goauthentik/authentik/website/docs/providers/proxy/header_authentication.md

 These credentials are only retrieved when the user authenticates to the proxy.

 If the user does not have a matching attribute, authentik falls back to using the user's email address as username, and the password will be empty if not found.

+## Receiving authentication

+It is recommended to set the `X-Authentik-No-Redirect` header to `true` to prevent redirects when sending requests via the below methods.
+This prevents additional load when unauthenticated requests are retried and all get redirected to a flow executor.

 ### Receiving HTTP Basic authentication